vb100/github-action-to-ecr/README.md

-# Phishing Domain Detection 💳
+# Phishing Domain Detection :zap:

 ## 🪄 About